Theft from the Person

 Tracking your belongings

 - Mark belongings using a UV pen or other marking system.

 - Never leave your bag, mobile, tablet or laptop unattended in public view, even if you are going to the toilet.

 - Do not keep all your valuables in one place.
 Instead place items such as wallets and mobile phones in inside pockets.

 - Avoid talking on your mobile whilst walking home at night alone and keep to well-lit, busy areas.

-- Be careful when using it outside train and bus stations which are popular venues for snatch theft, often by motorcycle.
+- Be careful when using it outside train and bus stations which are popular venues for snatch-and-run theft.

 - Keep it hidden from view, not in your back pocket.

-- Make a note of your personal IMEI number (type *#06# on your phone's keypad to get it).
+- Make a note of your personal IMEI number.
 If you have the IMEI number you can block your phone being used if it is stolen.